microsoft/samples-for-ai/examples/tensorflow/README.md

 7. **DCGAN**

 Example of a deep convolutional generative adversarial network.
 A network able to reproduce detailed images.
-Train data must be supply in a folder with name input or passed as arg with --input_dir.
-Tweak the values if necessary .
+Train data can be supplied in a folder with name input or passed as arg with --input_dir, Tweak the values if necessary.
+Or it will use MNIST dataset as default.

+8. **yolo-tensorflow**

+YOLO (You Only Look Once) is a state-of-the-are, real-time object detection system.
+This example trained a yolo model with pascal-voc 2007 data.

 # How to Run